 The wind started blowing a bit harder as it began to get dark.
 The freezing weather was making me miserable but I was determined to go home with Gambit.
 I was walking down a sidewalk when suddenly the man I had just spoken to in the garage pulled up next to me in his truck and said that he just saw Gambit running around down the street.
 He offered to go ahead of me and drive slowly towards me to get him to run in my direction.

 When I got further down the road I saw him sitting in a front yard.
-That guy honked his horn and Gambit started running my direction.
+That guy honked his horn and Gambit started running in my direction.
 I threw a bunch of dog treats on the ground hoping he would stop and eat them and I could grab him.
 When he approached the treats he stopped and smelled them.
-Right when I called his name he darted off again in between a couple houses.
+Right when I called his name he darted off again in between a couple of houses.

 I thanked the man in the truck and took off in the direction Gambit ran.
 I found myself running through yards, little alleys, and the woods.
 Occasionally, I would spot him and try to creep up on him quietly but without fail he would hear me every time and take off.
 It got dark and freezing.
-It got so dark I couldn’t see well nor could I stand stand the freezing weather any longer.
+It got so dark I couldn’t see well nor could I stand the freezing weather any longer.
 I walked to my truck and drove back home to Dallas feeling defeated and sad.

 Twists and Turns

 The following day Cassie messaged me on Facebook and told me a lady she had gone to high school with that lives a few blocks from her had just posted about her lost miniature pinscher in a red Christmas sweater.
 It looked like he had been staying with this woman and that is how he was able to endure the cold weather.
-She said in her post that his name is Nike and that he doesn’t not respond to that name.
+She said in her post that his name is Nike and that he doesn’t respond to that name.
 I thought of course not, she just gave it to him.

 Change Of Heart

 We were in such shock, Cassie and Jon were as well.
 No one could believe that coincidence.
 Andrea and I were also still sad about not finding Gambit.
 We didn’t know what to do next.
 Do we just give up?
 It had been two weeks.
-Winter was particularly harsh this year, I figured he either sadly didn’t survive or was taken by someone else that’s going keep him forever.
+Winter was particularly harsh this year, I figured he either sadly didn’t survive or was taken by someone else that’s going to keep him forever.
 It was also embarrassing telling everyone that we had just adopted a dog and less than a week later he ran away and we never found him again.